Inventory Challenges Facing Today’s Telecom Retailer

 By ensuring that every store has the items customers are seeking, along with accessories they may be encouraged to purchase, carriers can maximize each store visit and sales interaction.
 Advanced inventory management solutions, such as those provided by iQmetrix, are critical to achieving those business goals.

 iQmetrix’s Jared Kennedy said, “Inventory management is no longer about just one system.
 All systems — whether that’s your carrier-mandated device inventory, your vendor-managed accessories inventory, your sales data and analytics, and so on — are each part of a wider technological ecosystem.
-And all those systems need to flow into each other, so everybody can do their part and the integration is seamless.”
+And all those systems need to interconnect with each other, so everybody can do their part and the integration is seamless.”

 Because inventory management is so central to retail operations, it’s a smart place for telecom retailers to start their journey toward more efficient and profitable operations.
 Not only that, but effective and consistent inventory management also ensures a unifying, loyalty-building customer experience.